mobiletonster/blogposts/code/aspnetcore/aspnetcore-usersecrets.md

 3) Select C# ASP.NET Core Web App (Model-View-Controller) project type
 4) Select a location to create the project and give it a name.
 I named mine "MyWebApp".
 ![my web app](images/user-secrets/3-mywebapp.jpg)
-5) Leave the defaults in the additional info dialog as shown below with.>NET5.0 (current), Authentication type:none, checkbox selected for Configure for HTTPS and everything else unchecked.
+5) Leave the defaults in the additional info dialog as shown below with > .NET 5.0 (current), Authentication Type:none, checkbox selected for Configure for HTTPS and everything else unchecked.
 ![additional info dialog](images/user-secrets/4-additionalinfo.jpg)

 ### Explore Startup.cs